< Back

 Three Heroines of Antiquity: Artemisia; Cleopatra; Judith.
 Wood, each, 77 x 44/45.

 The figure holding a goblet was formerly thought to be the Carthaginian noblewoman Sophonisba, who poisoned herself rather than be humiliated in a Roman triumph, but is now identified as Artemisia, queen of Halicarnassus, who drank the ashes of her dead husband Mausolus in order to become his living tomb.
 The Egyptian queen Cleopatra holds the snake (asp) to her breast.
 The Old Testament heroine Judith brandishes a sword in one hand and holds the severed head of the Assyrian general Holofernes in the other.
-Previously ascribed simply to an anonymous 'Maestro delle Eroine Chigi Saracini', the three panels were attributed to Beccafumi, as early works of around 1506-7, only in 2015 (by Alessandro Angelini in Prosettiva).
+Previously ascribed simply to an anonymous 'Maestro delle Eroine Chigi Saracini', the three panels were attributed to Beccafumi, as early works of around 1506-7, only in 2015 (by Alessandro Angelini in the January issue of Prosettiva).

 Siena.
 Palazzo Bindi Sergardi (formerly Palazzo Casini-Casuccini).